GPodile/INSPO-project/README.md

-# pna-project
+# INSPO-project
-This repository is for my eCommerce store
+This repository is for to test my knowledge on web design.